Curjel & Moser

-Curjel and Moser was an architectural firm set up by Robert Curjel and Karl Moser in 1888 in Karlsruhe, Germany.
+Curjel & Moser was an architectural firm set up by Robert Curjel and Karl Moser in 1888 in Karlsruhe, Germany.
 They designed about 400 buildings in Germany and Switzerland.
 In 1915, following the start of the World War I, the firm was dissolved and Moser became professor at ETH Zurich.
 Many of the office's surviving buildings are now listed monuments.
 In Karlsruhe-Knielingen, Curjel-und-Moser-Strasse was named after the architects in 2008.